 10 Apr Street Names & Everything Else You Need to Know About Cocaine

-Crack is one of the most commonly used nicknames, which references one of the various forms cocaine can take.
+Powder cocaine is the result of processing coca leaves into an illegal narcotic.
+However, Crack is one of the most commonly used nicknames, which references one of the various forms of cocaine.
 A “crack rock”’ or “crack cocaine” gets its name from the sounds made when heated.
 In this form, cocaine is smoked.

 It’s typical for cocaine street names to be descriptive of how the drug appears like crack rock.
 However, if cocaine is in a white and powder-like form, similar to the look and consistency of baking soda, it may take on one of the following nicknames: